Usage

 data: {"topic":"my-topic","payload":{"your":"data"},"time":"2024-01-01T12:00:00Z"}

-The id field contains the JetStream sequence number, used for replay.
+The id field is the JetStream sequence number, used for replay.

 Message Replay